METAL ON METAL HIP REPLACEMENT LAWSUITS

 Is There a Deadline to File a Defective Hip Replacement Lawsuit?

 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Do not delay in getting more information because it could hurt your case.

 How Do I Know if I Have a Case?

-We do not represent patients in lawsuits against orthopedic surgeons because in defective hip replacement cases, the problem is with the device itself.
-We limit our representation strictly to prosecuting cases against the manufacturers, sellers, and distributors of defective joint replacement devices.
-In the event that we take your case, we limit our representation to those potential defendants.
+We do not represent patients in lawsuits against orthopedic surgeons because, in defective hip replacement cases, the problem is with the device, not the doctor.
+Often your orthopedic surgeon can actually help your case.
+We believe the companies that made the hip replacements misled surgeons about the safety of their products.
+That’s why we limit our representation strictly to prosecuting manufacturers, sellers, and distributors of defective joint replacements.